microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-software-updates.md

 # Software updates with the Windows Update for Business deployment service

 Software updates are the primary type of content the deployment service deploys.
-Look up in a catalog to find specific updates available for [deployment](windowsupdates-deployments.md).
+You can look up in a catalog to find specific updates available to deploy.

 You may already be familiar with the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/) which lists software updates for Windows.
 The deployment service provides its own [catalog](/graph/api/resources/windowsupdates-catalog), and aggregates equivalent updates under a single [catalogEntry](/graph/api/resources/windowsupdates-catalogentry) to simplify decision making and approval workflows.